The Sound Hits You First: A Journey Into the Heart of Iguazu Falls

-They were right.
+They are right.
 Every last one.

 The Approach